|

 between the wildness of his own nature and the Islamic strictures of

-centuries; 18 years in America but his soul is steeped in Egypt.
-And yet he is in fact a modern man.
+centuries; 18 years in And yet he is in fact a modern man.
 We

 meet as equals.
 He allows me my freedom.
 He respects my independence.
 And he